Wellington Park is OPEN

 Average rainfall in Wellington Park ranges from 750mm along the northern and southern foothills, to 1500mm on the higher peaks.
 Snow can fall in any season, but the changeable weather and proximity to the sea make persistent snow cover a rarity.
 The alpine area is subject to rapid and extreme changes in weather.
 Severe conditions with snow, sleet and high winds can occur with startling suddenness at any time of the year.

 Winds are predominantly from the west and north-west throughout the year.
-Tasmania's strongest wind gusts of 174 km/hr were recorded on the mountain.
+Tasmania's strongest wind gust of 200 km/hr was recorded on the mountain on 20 March 1998.
 In the warmer months, strong and dry north-westerly winds can cause extreme bushfire weather, as was seen in the devastating fires of 1967.

 The Bureau of Meteorology collects weather observation data at the Pinnacle using an automatic weather station.
 Weather observing on the mountain is a long–standing tradition.
 The first weather observing stations in the Southern Hemisphere were established at The Springs and on the summit in 1895 by Clement Lindley Wragge, also known in unfavourable weather as ‘Inclement Wragge’.
 With Wragge’s revolutionary technique the observatories, at different altitudes, played a vital role in weather forecasting.